 The message here gets the point across.
 First, the recipient sees the logo of the dental clinic and a greeting.
 It is worth noting that the message uses the recipient’s name, making the email sound friendlier.

 Then, there is the date and time of the appointment.
-The bold fond makes it so that both are clearly visible.
+The bold font makes both details easy to notice.
 It helps the email fulfill its purpose, which is to get the client to show up to their appointment.

 Celebrating a patient’s birthday